-- Step 1 While editing a FlexConfig Policy Object, choose Insert > Insert Policy Object > Object Type, selecting the appropriate type of object. - Step 2 Enter a name for the variable, and optionally, a description.
+- Step 1 Choose Insert > Insert Policy Object > Object Type, selecting the appropriate type of object. - Step 2 Enter a name for the variable, and optionally, a description.

 The name must be unique within the context of the FlexConfig object.
 It cannot include spaces.
 You are allowed to use the exact same name as the object associated with the variable.